Intel's stock plunges as work on new computer chip bogs down

 “The unthinkable may not be that far away when Intel is forced to acknowledge that the growing gap between it and the TSMC camp is an insurmountable chasm, and outsource key parts of its manufacturing/process technology," BMO Capital Markets analyst Ambrish Srivastava wrote in a research note.

-TSMC's stock surged nearly 11% Friday, a sign that Wall Street expects its next-generation chips to have a clear competitive advantage now that Intel is so far behind in its work.
+TSMC's stock surged nearly 10% Friday to close at $73.90 in U.S. trading, a sign that Wall Street expects its next-generation chips to have a clear competitive advantage now that Intel is so far behind in its work.

 The dramatic change in fortunes is the latest in a succession of comedowns for Intel, which has been struggling to adapt to the shift from personal computers to mobile devices since Apple released its game-changing iPhone 13 years ago.
 Although the company has remained profitable, its heyday during the PC era was long ago.

 While the overall stock market has kept climbing, Intel shares hit their peak of $75.81 almost 20 years ago.
-After Friday's selloff, the stock hovered around $50.
+After Friday's selloff, the stock closed at $50.59.

 Intel suffered another blow last month when Apple announced it will soon begin relying on its own chips to power its Mac computers instead of Intel's.